 The choice between a male (boy) or female (girl) Yorkie ultimately depends on personal preference and specific circumstances.
 In terms of temperament and behaviour, there is generally no significant difference between males and females.
 Both can make wonderful pets and companions.
 Some owners prefer one gender over the other for various reasons, such as ease of training or compatibility with other pets.
 It's essential to consider individual personality traits rather than gender when selecting a Yorkie.

-An "Australian Yorkie" is not a recognized breed or a distinct variation of the Yorkshire Terrier.
+An "Australian Yorkie" is not a recognised breed or a distinct variation of the Yorkshire Terrier.
 It may refer to a Yorkshire Terrier that is bred or owned in Australia.
-While the breed standard for Yorkies remains consistent worldwide, individual breeders may have their own breeding goals and practices.
+While the breed standard for Yorkies remains consistent worldwide, individual breeders may have their own breeding goals and practises.

 The Yorkshire Terrier is a distinct breed, and its ancestry primarily involves various terrier breeds and small companion dogs, including the Paisley Terrier, Skye Terrier, and possibly the Maltese.
 These breeds were crossed to create the Yorkshire Terrier we know today.